iamdtang/skaterdav85.github.io/_posts/2019-10-12-javascript-decorators-on-methods-in-es6-classes.md

 Decorators are just functions that receive information about the function being decorated.
 Our `captureTime` decorator function will receive the following parameters:

-* `target`: The `prototype` of the class that the method belongs to (`Foo.prototype`)
+* `target`: The `prototype` of the class that the decorated method belongs to (`Foo.prototype`)
-* `name`: The name of the method in the class (`bar`)
+* `name`: The name of the decorated method in the class (`bar`)
-* `descriptor`: This is a descriptor object, which is the same descriptor that would be passed to [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+* `descriptor`: A descriptor object, which is the same descriptor object that would be passed to [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty)

-The original function can be accessed from the descriptor object at `descriptor.value`.
+The decorated function can be accessed from the descriptor object at `descriptor.value`.
 Here, we replaced the decorated function with one that adds in time logging.

 [Try it out here](https://jsbin.com/teleridahi/1/edit?js,console)

-Let's say we want to allow developers the option to specify a label for `console.time()` and `console.timeEnd()` instead of using the method name (`bar` in this example), like this:
+Let's say we want to allow developers the option to specify a label for `console.time()` and `console.timeEnd()` instead of using the method name (`bar` in this example).
+We can modify our decorator so that it receives a label as an argument:

 ```js
 class Foo {